Non-loose torus knots: Background and preliminary observations

 if $r<-1$ and $r=[a_1,\ldots, a_m]$.

-\begin{remark} Given $r$ and $s$ rational numbers let $r'$ be the rational number such that $r'$ is clockwise of $r$ in the Farey graph and as close to $s$ as possible with an edge back to $r$.
-Similarly $s'$ is the rational number such that $s'$ is anti-clockwise of $s$ in the Farey graph and the closest point to $r$ with an edge to $s$.
-Then from the classification results above notice that
+\begin{lemma} Given $r$ and $s$ rational numbers, let $r'$ be the rational number such that $r'$ is clockwise of $r$ in the Farey graph and as close to $s$ as possible with an edge back to $r$.
+Similarly, $s'$ is the rational number such that $s'$ is anti-clockwise of $s$ in the Farey graph and the closest point to $r$ with an edge to $s$.
+Then

-Geometrically this can be seen by splitting $L_r^s$ in to two solid tori $S_r\cup S^s$ along a convex torus of slope $r'$ or $s'$.
-In the former case the contact structure on $S_r$ will be unique so all the contact structures on $L_r^s$ will come from $\Tight(S^s; r')$, and similarly in the other case. \end{remark}
+\end{lemma} \begin{proof} From Theorem~\ref{lensclass} the contact structures in $\Tight(L_r^s)$ are in one-to-one correspondence with decorations (up to equivalence) on all but the first and last edges of the minimal path from $r$ clockwise to $s$.
+Notice that from the definition of $r'$ and $s'$ the minimal path starts with $r, r'$ and ends with $s',s$.
+Thus, the contact structures in $\Tight(L_r^s)$ are in one-to-one correspondence with decorations (up to equivalence) on the edges of the minimal path from $r'$ to $s'$.
+The same reasoning, but using Theorem~\ref{torusclass}, shows that these decorated paths are in one-to-one correspondence with contact structures in $\Tight(S_r;s')$ and $\Tight(S^s; r')$. \end{proof}